 All countries with payroll taxes, except for Australia, Chile, and Denmark, split their payroll tax burdens between employees and employers.
 On average, employer-side taxes tend to be higher across the OECD.

-The average employer-side payroll tax burden in the OECD is higher at 14.3 percent.
-France, which has the highest overall payroll tax rate (37.6 percent), also has the highest total effective employer-side payroll tax rate at 27.4 percent.
-Estonia had the second highest with an effective rate of 25.3 percent, followed by Czech Republic with a 25.2 percent rate.
+The average employer-side payroll tax burden in the OECD is higher, at 14.4 percent.
+France, which has the highest overall payroll tax rate (37.3 percent), also has the highest total effective employer-side payroll tax rate at 26.8 percent, followed by the Czech Republic (25.4 percent) and Estonia (25.3 percent rate).

 Employer-side payroll taxes are less transparent than employee-side payroll taxes, as employers remit the check to the government, but employees pay the cost through lower wages.

 In Eight OECD Member Countries, Half of the Average Worker’s Tax Burden Is Paid by Employers

 For workers in eight OECD countries, half or more of their total tax burdens were paid by their employers (Figure 4).
 For instance, France had an employer-side payroll tax rate of 26.8 percent, which was the highest in the OECD in 2016.
 This tax was 55.7 percent of the total tax burden faced by French workers.

 Estonia was where workers paid the largest proportion of their total tax bill through their employer payroll taxes.
 Its 25.3 percent employer-side payroll tax was 65.0 percent of its total tax burden in 2016.